cthoyt/doctoral-thesis/README.md

 # Generation and Applications of Knowledge Graphs in Systems and Networks Biology

 This repository contains the doctoral thesis of Charles Tapley Hoyt.
+Click [here](https://github.com/cthoyt/doctoral-thesis/raw/master/main.pdf) to get the PDF of the latest build from GitHub.

+## Build

 To build as a PDF, clone the repository and use the following command: